-The SMG has shared its 46 policies with 37 cities in 26 countries.
-Through systematizing its experience and technology as business models since 2012, a total of 36 projects, accounting for 84% of the total overseas expansion projects, have been exported in the past five years (2012-2016).
+The SMG has shared its 54 policies with 39 cities in 28 countries.
+Through systematizing its experience and technology as business models since 2012, a total of 36 projects, accounting for 84% of the total overseas expansion projects, have been exported in the past six years (2012-2017).

 |Areas||Concentrations||County/City's Name (Contract-Complete)||Projects|

 |Transit-Smart- Card System(13)||China/Beijing (2006-2010)||Establishment of Automatic Fare Collection System|